udayakumar-s/ej2-angular-docs/ej2-angular/tab/getting-started.md

 {% previewsample "page.domainurl/code-snippet/tab/tab-container-cs1" %}

 > You can refer to our [Angular Tab](https://www.syncfusion.com/angular-ui-components/angular-tabs) feature tour page for its groundbreaking feature representations.
-You can also explore our [Angular Tab example](https://ej2.syncfusion.com/angular/demos/#/material/tab/default) that shows how to render the Tabs in Angular.
+You can also explore our [Angular Tab example](https://ej2.syncfusion.com/angular/demos/#/material/tab/default) that shows you how to render the Tabs in Angular.

 ## See Also